JosephLee19/ExercisesInC/reading_questions/thinkos.md

 ### Virtual memory

 1) The Georgian alphabet has 33 letters.
 How many bit are needed to specify a letter?
+You would need 6 bits (2^5 only equals 32, 2^6 is 64.)

 2) In the UTF-16 character encoding, the binary representation of a character can take up to 32 bits.
 Ignoring the details of the encoding scheme, how many different characters can be represented?
+2^32 characters, or about 4.2 Billion characters

 3) What is the difference between "memory" and "storage" as defined in Think OS?
+If it is volatile then it is (typically) memory, if non-volatile then it is (typically) storage - i.e. if its contents are lost when the computer is powered down then memory, otherwise storage.

 4) What is the difference between a GiB and a GB?
 What is the percentage difference in their sizes?
 GiB is a power of 2 (2^30) whereas GB is a power of 10 (10^9).
 The percentage difference is ~7%.

 5) How does the virtual memory system help isolate processes from each other?
+It helps isolate processes by using virtual memory addresses that are then mapped to physical address - such that there is NO virtual address that will map to the physical address that another process is using (unless specifically told to do so?)

 6) Why do you think the stack and the heap are usually located at opposite ends of the address space?
+The heap and stack are probably located at opposite ends because they are the memory segments that vary most in size...it gives room for both of them to 'grow' or 'shrink' without running into each other or bumping things around.
 7) What Python data structure would you use to represent a sparse array?
+I personally would probably use a dictionary, but I also think that there are libraries that allow you to create sparse arrays and sparce matrices directly (though under the hood, do they just use dictionaries?)
 8) What is a context switch?
+A context switch is when the CPU switches from one process to another

 In this directory, you should find a subdirectory named `aspace` that contains `aspace.c`.
 Run it on your computer and compare your results to mine.